datascale-ai/data_engineering_book/docs/en/part12/ch40_multi_chart_infographic_reasoning_dataset.md

 ![Figure 40-4: Shark-attack compound infographic example](../../images/part12/ch40_where_the_most_shark_attacks_occur_in_the_united_states_1.jpg)

 *Figure 40-4.
-Example of a multi-chart infographic sample from the dataset (Shark Attacks).*
+Example of a multi-chart infographic sample from the dataset (Shark Attacks), consisting of four distinct subcharts covering three categories of statistics: historical shark-attack county ranking in the United States, state-level shark attacks in the last ten years, and average annual accidental deaths in the United States.*

 The example is one integrated science infographic with several subchart regions:

 - **Subchart A: Radial chart.** Historical shark-attack county ranking in the United States.
 Key value: Volusia, Florida has 343 attacks, the county maximum.
 It supports Q1.
 - **Subchart B: Map chart.** State-level shark attacks in the last ten years.
 Key values: Florida 242, Hawaii 71.
 It supports Q2 and Q3.
-- **Subchart C: Table chart / side annotation.** Fatal shark-attack species in Massachusetts in 2018.
+- **Subchart C: Tabular chart.** State-level shark attacks in the last ten years.
 Key answer: Presumed Great White.
 It supports Q4.
 - **Subchart D: Bar chart.** Average annual accidental deaths in the United States.
 Key values: falling from bed 450, cats none.
 It supports Q5 and Q6.

 ### 40.3.2 Full Question Chain